cfriot/music-to-led/README.md

 ## Effects

 There is four kind of effects.
+All the examples are based on a ["red", "green", "blue"] color scheme

 ### Sound based